swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

-Requiring `Sendable` on the parameter type of `resume(returning:)` is a harsh restriction, and it's safe to pass a non-`Sendable` value as long as the value is in a disconnected region.
+Requiring `Sendable` on the parameter type of `resume(returning:)` is a harsh restriction, and it's safe to pass a non-`Sendable` value as long as the value is in a disconnected region and all values in that disconnected region are not used again after the call to `resume(returning:)`.

 ## Proposed solution

-This proposal enables explicitly specifying parameter and result values as being transferred over an isolation boundary using a modifier:
+This proposal enables explicitly specifying parameter and result values as being transferred over an isolation boundary using a contextual `transferring`
+modifier:

 ```swift
 public struct CheckedContinuation<T, E: Error>: Sendable {